Dr Lisa Smithstead

 My current research focuses on archives, women’s creative labour, and feminist film historiography.
 This work is primarily focused on a case study of the archival histories of Vivien Leigh (1913-1967), reframing one of the twentieth century’s most iconic female stars through her diverse and dispersed archives.
 In July 2018 I was awarded an AHRC Early Career Leadership Fellowship for the Reframing Vivien Leigh: stardom, archives and acess project, which ran for 20 months from January 2019, and involved collaborative partnerships with the University of Exeter and the Royal Albert Memorial Museum, The Bill Douglas Cinema Museum, Topsham Museum, and curatorial experts at the Victoria & Albert Museum.
 The project explores regional film histories and curatorial practice for preserving women's star legacies.
 It included a project symposium, public exhibitions, and the creation of a variety of new digital resources -- including a new podcast series and Story Map resource tracing the movement of archival objects from Hollywood film sets to regional museums.
 The project produced detailed new research around museum artefacts that tell of Leigh's unique South West connections and meanings - including costumes, correspondence, scrapbooks and memorabilia -- and the curatorial stories that have resulted in their acquisition and regional significance.
 You can explore project outputs at Reframing Vivien Leigh.

-My book on the topic, titled Reframing Vivien Leigh: stardom, gender and the archive, is forthcoming with Oxford University Press in 2020.
+My book on the topic, titled Reframing Vivien Leigh: stardom, gender and the archive, is out now with Oxford University Press (2021).

 This work has its foundation in my wider research around archival theory and practice, leading on from my co-edited collection (with Dr Carrie Smith) The Boundaries of the Literary Archive (Ashgate 2013), and a series of archive-focused research activities including grant capture within the AHRC Beyond Text scheme.
 I ran a project titled Object Stories in 2015 with Dr Helen Hanson (Exeter), exploring the history of archival objects held at Exeter’s Bill Douglas Cinema museum through a series of online video essays.
 You can view my video essay here.
 You can also read my blog about the project and working with a student filmmaker on the Exeter Humanities Blog.